davejacobs/mint/README.md

     template: serif-professional
     destination: final

-From now on, calling mint in this directory will automatically draw on these two options.
+From now on, calling `mint` in this directory will automatically draw on these two options.
+(Commandline options will override these file options.)

 You can also set user-wide options: